gondzo/NTL-Solution-Mechanism-Guide/README.md

 ## Database setup

-You must create only empty database in mysql server.
-Default database name is nasa-smg.
+You must create only empty database in MySQL server.
+Default database name is `nasa-smg`.
 Application will create all required tables.

+To create the MySQL database, follow these steps.
+1. Run `mysql -uroot -p` at the shell and enter the password that you configured for the root user after installing MySQL.
+2. Execute `CREATE DATABASE \`nasa-smg\`;` after successful login with the MySQL client.

 &nbsp;